 And then there was part that was so proud.
-What a loyal, little friend, fiercely protective over her own.
+What a loyal, little friend, fiercely protective of her own.
 And I have no one to blame but myself.
-I’ve been known in the past to get in epic battles over- and for- my friends.
-There are three particular instances that come to mind (My high school bf’s boyfriend cheated on her, my college friend’s boyfriend was emotionally abusive to her and my best friend post-college had a friend go against girl code and steal “her” man.), none of which had me looking good as I went to war with these individuals.
-In hindsight, I’m both embarrassed by and proud of my unwavering, passionate dedication.
+I’ve been known, in the past, to get in epic battles over- and for- my friends.
 And, it appears, my girl is following suit.
 She’s already standing up to bullying, however small, innocent and juvenile it may be.

-I tried to tell her that he (who, by the way, is totally oblivious to all of this!) could handle himself, that she didn’t need to let what they said about him to upset her, especially if it didn’t bother him but you can tell her mind is made up.
-What’s done was done.
+I tried to tell her that he (who, by the way, is totally oblivious to all of this!) could handle himself, that she didn’t need to let what they said about him upset her, especially if it didn’t bother him but her mind is made up.
+What’s done is done.
 And, so, we’ve had to work on this weekly, if not daily.
 Some days, she runs home all proudly, “Mommy, I sat next to X and didn’t let him bother me!”
 Or, “he wasn’t there today!”
-Others, there’s reports of them being “not nice again today”.
+Others, there’s reports of them being “not nice again”.

 (It must be said, that she leaves school so, so happy.
-Running up to me and excitedly telling me every little detail of what she did that day, wanting to stay and play with her friends, requesting play dates, often not wanting to leave and head home.)
+Running up to me and excitedly telling me every little detail of what she did that day, wanting to stay with her friends, requesting play dates, not wanting to head home.)

 And now we need to deal with this little bugger and get her comfortable enough to continue there too.
 Clearly, “baby” is the insult du jour.
 Clearly, she’s also a sensitive soul, which is not a bad thing but, in this case, I just wish she wouldn’t let it get to her so much.
 Zach, of course, wants to take the kid (and his parents) out!